Hawaiian language: Hawaiian medium schools

 The Hawaiian medium education system is a combination of charter, public, and private schools.
 K–6 schools operate under coordinated governance of the Department of Education and the charter school, while the pre-K–12 laboratory system is governed by the Department of Education, the ʻAha Pūnana Leo, and the charter school.
 Over 80% of graduates from these laboratory schools attend college, some of which include Ivy-League schools.
 Hawaiian is now an authorized course in the Department of Education language curriculum, though not all schools offer the language.

-There are two kinds of Hawaiian-immersion medium schools: K–12 total Hawaiian-immersion schools, and grades 7–12 partial Hawaiian immersion schools, the latter having some classes are taught in English and others are taught in Hawaiian.
+There are two kinds of Hawaiian-immersion medium schools: K–12 total Hawaiian-immersion schools, and grades 7–12 partial Hawaiian immersion schools, the latter having some classes that are taught in English and others are taught in Hawaiian.
 One of the main focuses of Hawaiian-medium schools is to teach the form and structure of the Hawaiian language by modeling sentences as a "pepeke", meaning squid in Hawaiian.
 In this case the pepeke is a metaphor that features the body of a squid with the three essential parts: the poʻo (head), the ʻawe (tentacles) and the piko (where the poʻo and ʻawe meet) representing how a sentence is structured.
 The poʻo represents the predicate, the piko representing the subject and the ʻawe representing the object.
 Hawaiian immersion schools teach content that both adheres to state standards and stresses Hawaiian culture and values.
 The existence of immersion schools in Hawaiʻi has developed the opportunity for intergenerational transmission of Hawaiian at home.